-The Bahá'is in Germany were imbued with the same faith in Bahá'u'lláh and His teachings as is the present generation of believers.
-However, being contemporaries of both the Master and the Guardian they may have felt an even closer affinity towards them.
-Along with this burning love and devotion, the Bahá'is were entirely focused on bringing the teachings of the Faith to others, because in those years there were fewer administrative tasks that required their time and energy.
+The Bahá'ís in Germany were imbued with the same faith in Bahá'u'lláh and His teachings as is the present generation of believers.
+However, as contemporaries of the Master and of the Guardian they may have felt an even closer affinity towards them.
+Along with this burning love and devotion, the Bahá'ís were entirely focused on bringing the teachings of the Faith to others, because in those years there were not as many administrative tasks that required their time and energy.